-Most mountain bikes come equipped with bumpy tires because manufacturers assume that the riders are going to steer through trails only, which is absolutely not the case.
+Most mountain bikes come equipped with bumpy tires because manufacturers assume that the riders will steer through trails only, which is not the case.

 Experienced and adventurous riders take the extra mile to climb on mountains, wheelie riding, grass fields, rocky surfaces, and even across ravines because that’s just the way to roll for some bikers.

-If you are one of them, then it is time for you to change those bumpy tires into the slick ones.
-Slick tires will give more velocity to your tires, at the same time maintaining that traction and ease of movement.
+If you are one of them, then it is time for you to change those bumpy tires into slick ones.
+Slick tires will give more velocity to your tires while maintaining that traction and ease of movement.
 Also, make sure the sizes of the tires are perfect for your mountain bike.

 2. Ensure The Tires Are Inflated And Ready To Roll

-Bikes that have overinflated or underinflated tires can not only have an adverse effect on the rider’s speed but also cause harm.
-Over-inflated tires are so firm that they resist smooth rotation, the result being an extreme discomfort while riding.
+Bikes that have overinflated or underinflated tires can hurt the rider’s speed and cause harm.
+Over-inflated tires are so firm that they resist smooth rotation, resulting in extreme discomfort while riding.

 Under-inflated tires would refuse to turn smoothly too, and would appear lumpy and wobbly—they would make you climb off the bike and move on foot instead!

-Therefore the second most important step that you should consider before starting your journey is to make sure that your bike tires are properly inflated.
+Therefore the second most important step you should consider before starting your journey is to ensure that your bike tires are properly inflated.

 Properly dilated tires will give that velocity that you, being a daredevil rider, have been looking for, for such a long time.